-Beverley Beebe purchased the Manor House in 1906 and his daughter’s wedding brought guests in special railroad cars from New York for the nuptials here at Londonderry.
+Beverley Beebe purchased the Manor House in 1906 and hosted his daughter’s wedding at the property.
+Guests arrived in special railroad cars from New York to celebrate the nuptials.

 In the 1960’s the estate was severely damaged by fire.
-The wings of the house still display the building’s elaborate detail but the original mansard roof and elegant front porch were replaced by less distinctive examples.
-Magnolia Manor is the ideal historical setting for celebrating your elegant wedding or special event with a touch of Southern charm.
+The wings of the house still display the building’s elaborate detail, but the original mansard roof and elegant front porch were replaced by less distinctive examples.